dlwicksell/nodem/README.md

     $ npm install nodem

+You can update to the latest version of Nodem with this command..

+    $ npm update nodem

 I hope you enjoy the Nodem package.
 If you have any questions, feature requests, or bugs to report, please contact David Wicksell <dlw@linux.com>